Installing Base Mounted Spigots into Fibre-Cement: A Step-by-Step Guide

 This installation guide will go over how to install a base mounted spigot into fibre cement.
 Need to purchase base mounted spigots?
-Head on over to our Glass Hardware page to purchase one now!
+Head on over to our Spigots page to purchase one now!

 ‘Fibre Cement’ (FC), ‘Fibre Reinforced Cement’ (FRC) or ‘Compressed Fibre Cement’ (CRC) is an asbestos-free material usually encountered in the form of large sheets, boards or planks.
 FC is typically used as an exterior siding, interior walls and floors, and in thicker sheets as flooring for tiled decks.